wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-21.&emsp;Miracles are natural signs of forgiveness.
+21. Miracles are natural signs of forgiveness.
 ²Through miracles you accept God’s forgiveness by extending it to others.

 ::: details Expanded